 More Recent Studies on BChE

 Recent studies with mice have shown BChE is also responsible for processing fats and proteins.
 It’s also involved in fat accumulation and the hunger hormone ghrelin.
 Mice with low BChE can live completely normal, healthy, fertile lives until drugs or toxins are introduced.
 BChE knockout mice (mice with no BCHE) became obese on the same diet as normal mice.
+They found that BCHE breaks down ghrelin, the hunger hormone.
+When they inject ghrelin into mice, the mice with high ghrelin become obese eating the same amount of food as the other rats.
+See, “calories in, calories out” is BS.

 Low BChE is also associated with alcohol and drug addictions, specifically cocaine.